WyekS/KP-Liberation/deployment/readme.md

 npm run watch
 ```

-- Map (_not yet available_): with a second parameter you can easily copy specified `mission.sqm` file from the collection basefiles to your desired destination path.
+- Map: with a second parameter you can easily copy specified `mission.sqm` file from the collection basefiles to your desired destination path.

 ```shell
 npm run map takistan